 Look at it this way.
 Grice proposes that I see those objects that affect my visual states in the way that my hand does in good light reflected off its front surface.
 With regard to the eclipse, we are dealing with a backlit object.
 Sorensen assumes that Grice’s analysis implies that we see the eclipsed Moon.
 Let’s concede this; let us allow that the case of the eclipse is sufficiently like that of objects in good reflected light.
 Sorensen also claims that the rear surface of the eclipsed Moon affects us in the way that three-dimensional objects do in virtue of reflected light.
 This is much less obvious.
 Though the rear surface of a backlit object does clearly cause us to see the object’s silhouette, it is not clear that the causal connection between this surface and vision is of the right sort to justify saying that we see it.

-In section IX, below, I will deal in more detail with the modification of Grice’s theory.
+In section 15.3.3 I will deal in more detail with the modification of Grice’s theory.
 For now, let’s take a page out of Dretske’s book.
-Suppose that we see X if it is causally responsible for not jut any sense-impression, but one that enables us to attend to X, select it for action, etc.—in short, to track it.
+Suppose that we see X if it is causally responsible for not just any sense-impression, but one that enables us to attend to X, select it for action, etc.—in short, to track it.
 Then, it would seem, we see the Moon: it is causally responsible for such tracking sense-impressions—it is responsible for the impressions that enable me to track its progress across the Sun’s light cone.
 However, it seems that we cannot track either the front or the back surface—either could radically be modified, or even completely destroyed, without our being able to register the change.
 However, the two surfaces are untrackable for rather different reasons.
 We cannot track the back surface because light cannot travel from it to our eyes; we cannot track the front surface because light does not fall on it.
 The front surface is not occluded: if light were to fall on it from some other source, we would see it.
 The same is not true of the rear surface—we cannot see it even though it happens to be brightly illuminated.

-In sum, then, the situation is as summarized in this table.
+In sum, then, the situation is as summarized in Table 15.1.

 <COMP: INSERT TABLE 15.1 NEAR HERE>